ebardelli/website/content/pages/resume/index.md

 href="https://ebardelli.com">https://ebardelli.com</a></p>
 </div>
 <h2 id="summary">Summary</h2>
-<p>Executive leader in education data and policy, currently directing
+<p>I am an executive leader in education data and policy, currently
-information systems, state and federal reporting, and assessment programs for a 14,000-student California district.
-Brings a rare combination of research rigor and practitioner experience: a PhD in Educational Studies from the University of Michigan, where he was a predoctoral fellow in the IES-funded Causal Inference in Educational Policy Research (CIEPR) program, followed by a postdoctoral appointment at Brown University's Annenberg Institute; peer-reviewed publications in top education journals; and years in the classroom as a mathematics teacher and instructional coach.
-Combines executive leadership and policy strategy with rigorous data, research, and evaluation practice and hands-on technical skills, all sustained by a focus on turning data into equity-driven decisions.</p>
+directing information systems, state and federal reporting, and assessment programs for a 13,500-student California district.
+I bring a rare combination of research rigor and practitioner experience: a Ph.D. in Educational Studies from the University of Michigan, where I was a predoctoral fellow in the IES-funded Causal Inference in Educational Policy Research (CIEPR) program, followed by a postdoctoral appointment at Brown University's Annenberg Institute; peer-reviewed publications in top education journals; and years in the classroom as a mathematics teacher and instructional coach.
+I combine executive leadership and policy strategy with rigorous data, research, and evaluation practice and hands-on technical skills, all sustained by a focus on turning data into equity-driven decisions.</p>